Sarera (Sikh traditions) in India

 What Are Their Beliefs?

 Sikhs do not believe in a transcendent God, one who lives apart from his creation.
 The creator and his creation are inseparable.
-The way to experience God is through his creation and through meditation.
+The way to experience God is through his creation and meditation.

 What Are Their Needs?